 Vitech Solutions in Action

 These Vitech customers have successfully implemented Vitech Solutions in their environments and accomplished their systems development program goals.
-We invite you to read more and see how these selected Vitech customers have put our solutions to work for them.
+We invite you to read more and see how they have put our solutions to work.

 Automatic Dependent Surveillance-Broadcast (ADS-B) system is considered the cornerstone of the Next Generation Air Transportation (NextGen) System that would transform today’s aviation and ensure increased safety and capacity in our NAS.

 One of the most important design aspects of the ADS-B system is the design of the terrestrial radio station infrastructure throughout United States.
 Service Volume Engineering (SVE) is responsible for the technical design of such infrastructure that would meet all system requirements.
 This paper presents the model based engineering approach adopted to support the majority of SVE design activities culminating with the development of a complex Geospatial / Radio Frequency entity-relationship engineering model.
 CORE software environment was selected for the development of such model based engineering environment.